 In Zelda Breath of the Wild, ever wonder what order people usually complete the Divine Beast Dungeons?
 What about which boss was hardest?
-Well, I made a survey on Reddit /r/zelda.
-While I’m still analyzing things and wanting more data, I wanted to show you some quick results right now.
+Well, I surveyed Reddit /r/zelda to find out.

 The following results are based on 428 responses from the Zelda subreddit.

 These results were intriguing and also affected what peoples’ favorite quest was.

 As you can see, Zora was the section people gravitated to first (84%).
 This matches what I expected for a variety of reasons:

 - You are already moving east for the story.

 - They make it hard for you to explore the west.
 The cliffs in the west are hard too early in the game with low stamina.
 There is a deep canyon blocking you from going west.
 There are guardians in central keeping you wanting to stay in the east rather than find the bridge to Rito.